knative/docs/docs/install/index.md

 showlandingtoc: "false"
 ---

+!!! tip
+    If you're looking for an easy way to install a local distribution of Knative for prototyping, check out our <a href="https://github.com/csantanapr/knative-kind" target="_blank">Quick Install w/ KonK</a>

 You can install the Serving component, Eventing component, or both on your cluster by using one of the following deployment options:

 - Using a [YAML-based installation](./prerequisites)